ska-telescope/sdp-prototype/docs/src/building/testing_tango_devices.rst

 The tests are defined using the BDD test framework which give more human readable test scenarios::

-    Scenario: AssignResources command successful
+	Scenario: AssignResources command succeeds
 		Given I have an ONLINE SDPSubarray device
-        When I call AssignResources
+		When the device is ON and obsState is EMPTY
-        Then State should be ON
+		And I call AssignResources
-        And obsState should be IDLE
+		Then obsState should be IDLE
-        And adminMode should be ONLINE
+		And the configured Processing Blocks should be in the Config DB And the receiveAddresses attribute should return the expected value

 The test scenarios are defined in the file ``tests/1_VTS-223.feature`` and the implementations are in ``tests/test_subarray_device.py``.